spine-tools/DataUtilitiesPlugin/README.md

 # Data utilities plugin

-This is a [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox) plugin that contains utilities Spine databases.
+This is a [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox) plugin that contains utilities for Spine databases.
-Install the plugin by choosing *Plugins -> Install plugin...* from Toolbox menu and selecting *DataUtilitiesPlugin* from the dialog that opens.
+Install the plugin by choosing *Plugins -> Install plugin...* from Toolbox menu and selecting *DataUtilitiesPlugin* from the dialog.

-The plugin adds **Validator** Tool specification to the main toolbar.
+The plugin adds two Tool specifications to the main toolbar: **Validator** and **Atlite time series import**

 # Validator